coleifer/peewee/docs/peewee/framework_integration.rst

 Starlette
 ---------

 Starlette is the ASGI toolkit FastAPI is built on.
-It has no dependency-injection system, so connections are managed with a plain ASGI middleware (which shares the request task) plus a ``lifespan`` handler for startup and shutdown.
-As with FastAPI, do **not** use ``BaseHTTPMiddleware`` for this - it runs the endpoint in a separate task, and peewee's async connections are task-local, so the connection would not reach the endpoint.
+Connections are managed with a plain ASGI middleware (which shares the request task) plus a ``lifespan`` handler for startup and shutdown.
+Do not use ``BaseHTTPMiddleware`` for this as it runs the endpoint in a separate task, and peewee's async connections are task-local (so the connection would not be used in the endpoint).

 .. code-block:: python